1.5. Fundamentals of Systems Analysis

 This type of connection can be shown with a circular arrow:

-It is important to understand that connection drawn from A to B is not at all identical to the connection from B to A. We cannot simply put the arrow both ways automatically.
+It is important to understand that the connection drawn from A to B is not at all identical to the connection from B to A. We cannot simply put the arrow both ways automatically.
 For one of the example of positive coupling, we said: “increase in sunlight leads to higher solar panel output”.
 Obviously, the reversed relationship will not work: increase in solar panel output will NOT increase the amount of sunlight, and in fact it will not affect the amount of sunlight at all.
 So, before drawing the arrow from B to A, we need to think first if there is actually a reverse impact, and if yes, then whether it is a positive or negative coupling.

 Feedbacks are very interesting properties of systems.
-Feedbacks are higher in hierarchy of causal connections than couplings.
+Feedbacks are higher in the hierarchy of causal connections than couplings.
 While a coupling simply denotes the influence of one system element on another, feedbacks go further to show how those other elements impact the original cause.
 A feedback is always a loop, and therefore must contain at least two, but often more couplings in it.
 Here are some examples.

 - More chickens, more eggs.
 But if we have eggs that can hatch and produce more chickens, we have a reverse connection: more eggs, more chickens.
 This is feedback.